 “There is just too much awful stuff in the world for me to be able to accept that everything happens for a reason.
 What could a precious innocent child learn from the kind of treatment that happens to some of them?”

-I’d go so far as to say it’s difficult or maybe even impossible to find that place of open hearted, fierce love, heart anger that’s needed to effectively change the crappy things that are happening to children (to use this lady’s example), unless we HAVE opened ourselves up to understand why these dreadful things happen.
+I’d go so far as to say it’s difficult or maybe even impossible to find that place of open-hearted, fierce love, heart anger that’s needed to effectively change the crappy things that are happening to children (to use this lady’s example), unless we have opened ourselves up to understand why these dreadful things happen.
 That understanding is what shows us how we can best support that person in a way that can actually change those circumstances that produced that problem in the first place.

 Photo: Koalas are down to about 100,000 in the wild, decimated by habitat destruction, predators and a debilitating disease.
 This is another example of the usefulness of being open to the question of “Why is this happening?” and “What’s the Big Picture here?” if we want to contribute to change what’s happening.
 Photo of a wild koala in her garden is by my dear friend Donna Prestipino.